HL7/cql/input/pages/03-developersguide.md

 ### Missing Information

 FHIRPath traversal operations are defined such that only values that are present are returned.
 In other words, it does not define a _null_ indicator to represent missing information.
-Instead, it uses the empty collection ([.sym]#\{ }#) and propagates empty collections in expressions.
+Instead, it uses the empty collection (<span class="sym">\{ }</span>) and propagates empty collections in expressions.
 In general, if the input to an operator or function is an empty collection, the result is an empty collection.
 This corresponds to the null propogation semantics of CQL, particularly with respect to the three-valued logic semantics of the logical operators.

 ### Type Resolution

 The FHIRPath specification does not require strongly-typed interpretation.
-In particular, the resolution of property names can be deferred completely to run-time, allowing for flexible use of expressions such as [.id]#.children()# and [.id]#.descendents()#.
+In particular, the resolution of property names can be deferred completely to run-time, allowing for flexible use of expressions such as <span class="id">.children()</span> and <span class="id">.descendents()</span>.
 However, because CQL is a strongly-typed language, these types of expressions are required to be resolved at compile-time.

 For example, consider the following FHIRPath: